brettleungchunchiu/arlo-template-parser/README.md

 ## Development
 You are recommended to open and develop the project by Visual Studio Code (https://code.visualstudio.com/).

-You can view the implmenaton detail and test the apply() function in the IDE with Code Runner (https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner) installed.
+You can view the implmenaton detail and test the apply() function in the IDE console with Code Runner (https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner) installed.

 ## Testing